mlipatov/paint_atmospheres/README.md

 #### Figure 2: synthetic spectra of the L3.5 dwarf from Tannock et al. and of beta Pictoris B

-Calculate and plot the spectrum of the rapidly rotating L3.5 BD (cloud-free Sonora atmospheres technically not appropriate)
+Calculate and plot the spectrum of the rapidly rotating L3.5 BD (note that the cloud-free Sonora atmospheres that we use are technically not appropriate for objects this hot).
 ```
 calc_star data/limbdark_BD_00.pkl data/bd_pkl/J0407+1546.pkl 0.324443 0.0000977095 0.064 0.1 3.086e19 100
 calc_spectra data/bd_pkl/J0407+1546.pkl data/bd_spectra/J0407+1546/ -i 0.000 1.5707963267948966 2
 python plot_bd.py ../../../data/bd_spectra/J0407+1546/ -d 10
 ```

-Calculate and plot the spectrum of Beta Pictoris b at 10 pc and two inclinations (luminosity is calculated from equatorial radius, not average)
+Calculate and plot the spectrum of Beta Pictoris b at 10 pc and two inclinations (luminosity is calculated from equatorial radius, not average).
 ```
 calc_star data/limbdark_BD_00.pkl data/bd_pkl/betapicb.pkl 0.244337 0.000173182 0.0123 0.15 3.086e19 100
 calc_spectra data/bd_pkl/betapicb.pkl data/bd_spectra/betapicb/ -i 0 1.5707963267948966 2